 Restless Leg Syndrome, or also known as Willis-Ekbom Syndrome, is a common sleep condition that affects the limbs and causes sensations in the legs, resulting in an irresistible urge to move.

 Its symptoms are usually very mild in the beginning but become worse as its pain accelerates.
-The signs of restless leg syndrome are the cramping of the legs or arms, itchiness or leg pain at night, and the urgency to move the legs or hands, especially when you are inactive.
+The signs of restless leg syndrome are the cramping of the legs or arms, itchiness or leg pain at night, and the urgency to move the legs or hands, especially when you are inactive or you have rls while pregnant.

 Studies reveal that the causes of restless leg syndrome include iron deficiency, genetic factors, and an imbalance of dopamine (a brain chemical that sends messages to the muscles).